Today's Bible Reading: Titus 1

 To the pure, all things are pure, but to those who are corrupted and do not believe, nothing is pure.
 In fact, both their minds and consciences are corrupted.
 16 They claim to know God, but by their actions they deny him.
 They are detestable, disobedient and unfit for doing anything good.
 (Titus 1:15-16)

 Reflecting and Thinking

-Titus apparently faced very difficult problems on the island of Crete.
-Few problems challenge the church more than the problem described by the Old Testament prophet when people call good evil and evil good.
+Titus faced very difficult problems on the island of Crete.
+Few problems challenge the church more than the problem described by the Old Testament prophet, that people call good evil and evil good.
 Church leaders must love what is good.
 In fact, Titus calls every Christian to do what is good.
-Some of the Cretans were so rebellious, immoral, corrupted, and unbelieving (even while claiming to know God), that they are described as "unfit for doing anything good."
+Some of the Cretans--even while they claimed to know God--were so rebellious, immoral, corrupted, and unbelieving that they are described as "unfit for doing anything good."